 We have worked with design agencies to produce quality campaign material and are registered with the Fundraising Regulator complying with their standards.
+In addition we have Trustees and a minister-at-large, who is a former trustee with fund-raising experience.
 These areas are overseen by our Treasurer and the Finance & General Purposes Committee of the Council.